 The noble families of Saint-Sorlin were at the beginning of military nobility, and many lords, time function completed, settled in Saint-Sorlin.
 Become useless in peacetime, the aristocracy was replaced gradually by a bourgeoisie de robe (judges, lawyers, prosecutors, curial), some families were ennobled for their turn.
 When the court of Saint-Sorlin was transferred to Saint-Rambert (1607) and although the "lawyers" still live Saint-Sorlin, the decline of the village began.

-A note in the village, the fresco of St. Christopher, the Place de la Halle with the old measurement of Saint Sorlin, the castle entrance Molard, taking a steep slope, the wash of Arémont and continuing the climb towards the church, the beautiful house known as "the little Bessey.
-Collonges, on the north of the city contains the remains of the venerable "Around the Fountain", a laundry where the water flowed from time immemorial but was decorated in early 19th century by a colonnade, and the house so-called "Prost Cuchet" Renaissance.
+A note in the village, the fresco of St. Christopher, the Place de la Halle, with the old measurement of Saint Sorlin, the castle entrance Molard, taking a steep slope, the washing of Arémont and continuing the climb towards the church, the great so-called "small Bessey" home.
+Collonges at the northern end of the town contains the remains of the venerable "Tour de la Fontaine" a wash where the water flowed at all times but that was decorated in the early 19th century by a colonnade, and the house so-called "Prost Cuchet" Renaissance.

 The four washing the village, including the Collonges Historical Monument.